zyraashri/TourismApp/README.md

   The secondary users of QuestMy are local community members who want to share their knowledge and experiences with travelers.
 These users may include local residents, tourism enthusiasts, and individuals who are familiar with hidden attractions, local events, and cultural activities in their area.
 They contribute valuable information to the platform by sharing recommendations, travel tips, and insights about local culture.
 Through QuestMy, they can help tourists discover authentic experiences while promoting local attractions and strengthening community involvement in tourism.

 ## 4.0 Features & Functionalities
+## 4.0 Features & Functionalities

-QuestMY consists of four main modules that provide trip planning, attraction discovery, cultural engagement, and real-time travel assistance within a single platform.
+QuestMY consists of four main modules that provide trip planning, attraction discovery, cultural engagement, and AI-powered travel assistance within a single platform.
+The application integrates Flutter, Firebase, Google Maps API, Geolocator, and Gemini AI to deliver a seamless and personalized tourism experience.

 ### 4.1 User Authentication & Profile Management

-This module allows users to securely access the application and manage their personal information.
+This module enables users to securely access the application and manage their personal information.

 #### Features
 - User registration using email and password
 - User login and logout
-- User profile management
+- Profile management
 - Secure authentication using Firebase Authentication

 #### User Interaction
-Users create an account, log in to the application, and access personalized travel information such as saved trips, reviews, achievements, and preferences.
+Users create an account, log in to the application, and access personalized travel information such as saved trips, reviews, achievements, and travel preferences.

 ---